New York State’s minimum wage will increase on December 31. Don’t be caught off-guard!

-The minimum wage in New York State is $7.25/Hour, with few exceptions.
+The minimum wage in New York State is presently $7.25/Hour, with few exceptions.
 Employers must post a Minimum Wage Information poster in their place of work.

-New York State Minimum Wage Laws
+Enforcement of Minimum Wage Laws

 Minimum Wage Act (General Employment)